-- Helped reduce pain, decrease symptoms of stress and improve quality of life in adult cancer patients.
+- Enhance quality of life among adult cancer patients.

-- Improved ability to deal with pain and other frightening symptoms in children with cancer.
+- Improve ability to cope with pain and other distressing symptoms in children with cancer.

-- Reduced stress and anxiety in children with asthma.
+- Reduce stress and anxiety in children with asthma.

-- Stimulated mental function in older adults with dementia.
+- Stimulate mental function in older adults with dementia.